Recycle at Home

 Recycling services create jobs with businesses that haul, process and sell recovered materials, as well as with companies that manufacture and distribute products made with these recycled materials.
 Recycling in our state creates nearly $1.55 billion in economic benefits for Oregonians.

 Recycling reduces the amount of waste sent to landfills and reduces greenhouse gas emissions.
 Manufacturers can use more recycled materials to create new products instead of raw materials, which reduces air, water and land pollution.

 Recycling conserves energy and natural resources such as trees, water and minerals used to make new goods.
 Recycling one glass bottle saves enough energy to power a light bulb for four hours.

 How does recycling work?

 Ever wonder what happens to your recycling after it leaves your home?
-View "Saving Little Pieces of the Earth" to learn about the journey your recycling takes and to better understand why it's important to recover these materials.
+Watch a video to learn more about the journey your recycling takes and better understand why it's important to recover these materials (13:25 min).

 - Volunteer in your community to help prevent waste and recycle better.